nishiyama-jpg/PCMatrix/README.md

 # PCMatrix

-Welcome to PCMatrix, a customizable PC components building website developed as part of our Systems Analysis and Design course project.
+Welcome to PCMatrix, a customizable PC components building website developed as part of me and my team's Systems Analysis and Design course project.
+You can view the live version of the project here: [PCMatrix GitHub Pages](https://nishiyama-jpg.github.io/PCMatrix/index8.html) ✨

 ## Project Overview